cunnie/writings/i_am_become_forever.md

 hinges: the door opened inward.
 Good, when he turned the handle he would pull rather than push.
 He would stand to the right of the handle, fling the door open.
 There would be two guards at the door.
-That is, if he were responsible for the guarding of a prison, he'd make sure to station two guards at the door.
+That is, if he were responsible for the guarding of a prisoner, he'd make sure to station two guards at the door.

 He would have a very brief window of surprise.
 He would strike the trachea of the far guard, then rotate into the hallway, and grapple with the second guard.